 Best places to stay in Stockholm in Östermalm for first-timers:

-Östermalm’s western neighbor and just north of Gamla Stan, Norrmalm is Stockholm’s business district.
-If you prefer shining modern towers of steel and glass over historic stone cathedrals, this is the neighbourhood for you.
+Östermalm’s western neighbor and just north of Gamla Stan, Norrmalm is Stockholm’s business and commercial district.
+If you prefer shining modern towers of steel and glass over historic stone cathedrals, this is the neighborhood for you.

 The glistening Kristallvertikalaccent glass obelisk is an excellent example of how modernity defines Norrmalm.
-The thirty-eight-metre-tall column of glass and steel is best visited after dark, when it glows with colourful lights.
+The thirty-eight-meter-tall column of glass and steel is best visited after dark when it glows with colorful lights.

-It overlooks Kulturhuset, the cultural centre that hosts frequent exhibitions and events.
+It overlooks Kulturhuset, the cultural center that hosts frequent exhibitions and events.
 From art installations to debates, performing arts shows, and film screenings, there is always something going on at Kulturhuset.

 Like Östermalm, Norrmalm is one of the top areas to go to if you love shopping because it is home to:

 Drottninggatan is the main shopping street in the area and one of the top shopping districts in the city.
-In the surrounding streets, you will find a mix of flagship chain stores, high end designer brands, and exclusive boutiques.
-You will also find plenty of shopping centres and department stores.
+In the surrounding streets, you will find a mix of flagship chain stores, high-end designer brands, and exclusive boutiques.
+You will also find plenty of shopping centers and department stores.

-The NK Department Store is the most famous in Stockholm and often considered the most luxurious.
+The NK Department Store is the most famous in Stockholm and is often considered the most luxurious.
 NK boasts six floors of shopping and dining.
 Even the art nouveau building in which it is housed exudes grandeur.
 If you want a look at contemporary Swedish culture, this is a good place to find it.